- Sprinkler Systems

 Periodically give your irrigation system a checkup to ensure proper operation and water efficiency.
 Check the current water use restrictions for information on running your irrigation system for maintenance purposes outside permitted days and hours.

-A slow dripping faucet leaking just 0.1 gallon per minute (gpm) can add up to more than $12 in wasted water ($2.43 per 748 gallons - inside City limits Tier 1 rate) and more than $35 in combined water and wastewater ($4.71 per 748 gallons of water - inside City limits rate) charges in a single month.
+A slow dripping faucet leaking just 0.1 gallon per minute (gpm) can add up to $12 or more in wasted water and $35 or more in combined water and wastewater charges in a single month.
 If it is a hot water leak you have to add on the cost of the wasted electricity needed to heat the water.

 A constantly running toilet could result in more than $1,500 in combined water and wastewater charges in just one month.
 You may be able to prevent this type of waste with just $15 in supplies from a home improvement store and an hour of repair time.